 As with all emergencies, contact University Police for ambulance and medical assistance at 973-655-5222 from campus phone or 973-655-5222.
 In addition, EMS offers a variety of trainings including CPR/AED and first aid for staff and students.

 - Telephone: 973-655-7397

 - Health Promotion Website

-How can Health Promotion help you as a faculty member?
+How can Health Promotion help you as a faculty or staff member?

 - Health Promotion is available to provide information, referrals and programs to students, faculty and staff.

-- Health Promotion serves as on-campus site for Service Learning, Co-Operative Learning and Fieldwork experiences related to academic coursework.
+- Health Promotion serves as an on-campus site for Service Learning, Co-Operative Learning and Fieldwork experiences related to aca-demic coursework.

-MSU Cares connects students with on-campus resources if they are feeling alone, not feeling well, feeling stressed, feeling afraid, having trouble in class or just need to talk.
-Visit the MSU Cares website.
+Montclair Cares connects students with on-campus resources if they are feeling alone, not feeling well, feeling stressed, feeling afraid, having trouble in class or just need to talk.
+Visit the Montclair Cares website.

 Rave Alert is the primary mobile communications tool at Montclair State University that notifies the campus community in emergency situations as well as other vital scenarios that might impact the campus.
 For more information about RAVE, visit the RAVE website.

 To combat the reality and struggle of food insecurity for our students, Student Development and Campus Life has established the Red Hawk Pantry.
 On April 18, 2016, the on-campus food pantry opened for the first time and continues to serve the needs of our students.
 To assess these needs, a survey was sent to all students prior to the opening of the pantry.
 Of the nearly 200 Montclair State students surveyed, 10% expressed food insecurity on a daily basis, while 15% expressed a need on weekly basis and 12% on a monthly basis.